-We will discuss your concerns with you and agree timescales with you and keep you updated on the progress of your complaint.
+We will discuss your concerns and agree timescales with you and keep you updated on the progress of your complaint.
 The following are guidelines which we will follow although some complaints may be resolved sooner than this and others that are more complex may take longer.

-- All stages (acknowledgement) 2 working days - Stage 1 10 working days (Extended to 20 working days in complex adult or children social care cases) - Stage 2 25 working days (Extended to 65 working days in complex adult or children social care cases) - Stage 3 dependent on the Ombudsman timescales as laid out by them.
-In the case of Children's social care services complaints: - Arrangement of an Independent Review 30 working days - Issue of findings of stage 3 Panel 5 working days - o Response from the council to findings (when applicable) 15 working days
+- All stages (acknowledgement) 5 working days - Stage 1 10 working days Exceptionally, the Council may extend the timescales to respond by a further 10 working days and will provide an explanation to the resident for the reasons for the extension and a clear timeframe for when the response will be received.
+(This is particularly relevant to complex cases such as in adult or children social care cases) - Stage 2 20 working days Exceptionally, the Council may extend the timescales to respond by a further 10 working days and will provide an explanation to the resident for the reasons for the extension and a clear timeframe for when the response will be received.
+(Extended to 65 working days in complex adult or children social care cases) - Stage 3 dependent on the Ombudsman timescales as laid out by them.
+In the case of Children's social care services complaints: - Arrangement of an Independent Review 30 working days - Issue of findings of stage 3 Panel 5 working days - Response from the council to findings (when applicable) 15 working days